Jack Laugher: 2021–22

 At the 2021 FINA Diving World Cup held in Japan as an official test event for the delayed 2020 Tokyo Olympics, Laugher and Goodfellow won gold in synchronised 3m springboard.
 Laugher also won silver 11 days later in men's 1m springboard at the 2020 European Aquatics Championships.

 At the Tokyo Olympics, Laugher and Dan Goodfellow came 7th in the men's synchronised 3m springboard.
 He won the bronze medal in the individual 3m springboard.

 At the 2022 World Aquatics Championships held in Budapest, Laugher partnered with Anthony Harding for the first time in an international competition, and won silver in the synchro 3m springboard event.
 Laugher also won an individual silver in the men's 1 m springboard, and a bronze in the 3m springboard event.

 2024

 Laugher was selected for his fourth Olympics when he was named in the Great Britain squad for the 2024 Paris Olympics.
 Alongside Anthony Harding, he won bronze in the synchronised three metre springboard to claim his fourth Olympic medal.
-In the individual individual three metre springboard, Laugher finished seventh.
+In the individual three metre springboard, Laugher finished seventh.